cohuebn/budget/README.md

 # Budget App

-Yet another budget keeping app because I think I can make a better one
+Yet another personal budget app because I think I can make a better one than what's out in the world for free.